garrandall/popular-music-data/tracks/trouble-iggy-azalea-jennifer-hudson.md

 I gotta beg for him in the worst way
 Dear Lord, how'd I get in this position then
 I shoulda never got involved in the first place
-But second place never get the recognition, hmm
+But second place never get the recognition, hm
 See what he doin' to me make have to shout it out
 Got a hold on me, that's without a doubt
 So clear now that he's a trouble starter
-But I ain't a saint neither and these ain't no still waters, hmm
+But I ain't a saint neither and these ain't no still waters, hm

 Just 'cause all the girls are falling at your feet